Murphyyork/Lambda-Project/README.md

 In mathematics, a formal system, such as λ-calculus, is a symbolic game that begins with axioms and involves extensive deduction and proof, forming a self-contained system with axioms, theorems, corollaries, and conjectures.
 Formal languages are the tools used to describe these systems, providing a structured way to express and manipulate their components.

 In short, the λ-calculus processes λ-terms.
 There are three types of λ-terms: variables, abstractions and applications.
 A variable speaks for itself: it is a character that can take any value.
 An abstraction can be thought of as a function: it is denoted as a "λ", followed by a variable, a dot, and a function.
 An example of this would be λx.x + 1, which has the same meaning as the common notation F(x) = x + 1.
-An application is a λ-term in which a value is given to some variable.
-It is denoted as (λx.x) y, in which x is given the value y.
+An application is a λ-term in which one value or expression is given to some other expression.
+It is denoted as (λx.x) y, in which x is given the "value" y.
 For example, the output of the application (λx.x + 1) 7 is 8, as 7 + 1 = 8.

 ## Background